mohit-sharma-87/DevHub-Articles/Migration to Realm Kotlin SDK.md

 ## Changes in setup

-The Realm Kotlin SDK supports the Kotlin Multiplatform architecture which enables you to have one common module for all your data needs for all platforms.
-But this doesn't mean you have to convert your app to KMM to use it, you can also use it directly in your Android app, and then later move to KMM.
+The Realm Kotlin SDK supports the Kotlin Multiplatform architecture which enables you to have one common module for all your data needs on all platforms.
+But this doesn't mean you have to convert your app to KMM to use it.
+You can directly use it in your Android app and then later move to KMM app if you decide to.

 Let's understand the changes needed in the Gradle file to use Realm Kotlin SDK, by comparing the previous implementation with the new one.